softlion/ExCSS/readme.md

+#Softlion's updates from original (2016/09)

+- Removed all external references
+- Removed all methods which would be slow or make parsing slow if used
+- Speed up parsing and decreased memory usage a lot.
+Note that the css parsing is still a slow operation.

 #ExCSS StyleSheet Parser for .NET - It's \#BADA55!#

 ExCSS (Pronounced Excess) is a CSS 2.1 and CSS 3 parser for .NET.